-We overcome this challenge by exploiting historical natural experiments related to the site selection decisions for U.S. colleges and universities.
+We explore local externalities of universities using historical natural experiments related to the site selection decisions for U.S. colleges and universities.
 More specifically, we draw on the 61 public college and university site selection experiments identified in Andrews (2021a) in which public college/university locations were selected from a set of finalist locations; which of these finalist sites won was as-good-as-random.
 The runner-up sites therefore provide natural counterfactuals for locations that receive universities.
-Russell, Yu, and Andrews (2021) verify that these historical experiments still matter, with counties that won a university in the past being much more likely to have a university today, having more local colleges/universities on average, and having more years of exposure to a university over their history.
-We follow the approach of Russell, Yu, and Andrews (2021) to compare the winning and runner-up counties today.
-We find that counties that win a university have greater rates of income mobility: children born in the bottom half of the income distribution are significantly more likely to make it into the top income percentiles in the winning counties relative to the runners-up.
-At the same time, and in contrast to conjectures in the literature, counties that win a university also have a higher degree of income inequality, with a Gini coefficient about 6% higher in the winning counties relative to the runners-up.
+These historical experiments still matter today: counties that won a university in the past are much more likely to have a university today, have more local colleges/universities on average, and have more years of exposure to a university over their history (Russell, Yu, and Andrews, 2021).

+In this paper, we find that counties that win a university have greater rates of contemporary income mobility: children born in the bottom half of the income distribution are significantly more likely to make it into the top income percentiles in the winning counties relative to the runners-up.
+Counties that win a university also have a higher degree of income inequality, with a Gini coefficient about 6% higher in the winning counties relative to the runners-up.
+This increased inequality is due primarily to rising top incomes.

-To understand this seeming paradox, we investigate how winning a university affects the local economy more broadly, highlighting four channels that the literature suggests may be related to inequality or mobility.
+We highlight four channels through which winning a university affects the local economy broadly.
 First, we show that local labor markets are markedly different today in winning counties relative to the runners-up.
 While the overall U.S. labor market has become more polarized in recent decades (Autor, Katz, and Kearney, 2006; Autor and Dorn, 2013; Atalay, Phongthiengtham, Sotelo, and Tannenbaum, 2020), this effect is larger in the winning counties.
 Winning counties see an extreme "hollowing out" of the labor market, with much higher shares of employment in high-skill and high-wage sectors like IT and professional business services, as well as higher shares in low-wage service sectors like leisure and hospitality, and much smaller shares in middle wage industries like manufacturing and natural resources extraction that employ many low-skill workers.
 We would expect these structural changes to lead to more income variance in winning locations relative to the runners-up.
 Indeed, this is exactly what we observe in the distribution of household incomes.
 Mean earnings in the lowest quintile are 11% lower, but mean earnings in the top quintile are 14% higher in winning counties.
+The absolute decline in earnings at the bottom of the distribution could be driven by large numbers of university students working part-time in low-wage sectors like hospitality; we find no statistically significant differences at the bottom of the household income distribution for households with heads aged 25 and older, and there are actually fewer households earning \$20,000 or below in winning areas for households with a head aged 45 to 64.